mattlz/prosemirror-blocknote-test/docs/prototype-alignment-plan.md

 - [ ] Provide helpers to fetch “blank” and “project_brief” templates
 - [ ] Provide internal create-from-template function used by documents/projects
-- [ ] Use PM snapshots to seed pages and ProseMirror docs
+- [ ] Use PM snapshots to seed pages and ProseMirror docs Checklist
+- [x] Provide helpers to fetch “blank” and “project_brief” templates
+- [x] Provide internal create-from-template function used by documents/projects
+- [x] Use PM snapshots to seed pages and ProseMirror docs

 Add `convex/templates.ts`: